Close Menu

 • Ears – Drooping, heavily feathered, blending into their luxurious coat.

-• Coat – Long, flowing, and silky double coat, available in nearly every color: gold, white, black, brindle, liver, silver, and combinations.
+• Coat – The coat is long, flowing, and silky.
+It comes in many colors: gold, white, black, brindle, liver, silver, and more combinations.

 • Tail – Heavily plumed and curls over the back, adding to their regal stance.

-Because of their long coat, Shih-Tzus often look like tiny lions or even little dolls.
-Some owners prefer to keep their coat long and flowing, while others opt for a “puppy cut” (short trim) for easier maintenance.
+Due to their long coat, Shih-Tzus usually resemble small lions or even little dolls.
+While some owners like having their coat long and flowing, others choose a “puppy cut” (shorter trim) for convenience.

 Personality

-What truly sets the Shih-Tzu apart is their delightful temperament.
-Unlike some small dogs that can be anxious or overly yappy, Shih-Tzus tend to be calm, affectionate, and confident.
+What actually sets the Shih-Tzu apart is its lovely temperament.
+Where other small dogs might be nervous or too yappy, Shih-Tzus are more likely to be relaxed, loving, and confident.

-• Affectionate – They are lap dogs by nature and love being close to their humans.
+• Affectionate – They are lap dogs and adore people.

-• Adaptable – Comfortable in apartments, houses, or even with multiple pets.
+• Adaptable – Great for apartments, homes, or even homes with other animals.

-• Social – Generally friendly with strangers, children, and other animals when socialized early.
+• Social – Friendly towards strangers, children, and other animals if socialized early.

-• Alert but not aggressive – They may bark when someone comes to the door, but they’re rarely watchdog material.
+• Watchdog aggressive – They may bark when someone comes to the door, but they’re rarely watchdog material.

 Temperament at Home

-• With Families: Shih-Tzus are great with children if handled gently.
-They are less fragile than some toy breeds, making them a safer choice for families.
+• With Children: Shih-Tzus are wonderful with children if treated gently.
+They are stronger than a few of the toy breeds, so they would be a better pick for families.

-• With Other Pets: They often get along well with cats and other dogs, especially when introduced young.
+• With Other Pets: They coexist quite well with cats and other dogs, provided they are introduced early.

 Ongoing Annual Costs